The best Memorial day sales to shop right now

-Memorial Day weekend is quickly approaching.
-And before the “unofficial” kickoff to summer begins, many of our favorite brands and retailers are rolling out deals on bestselling products we know and love.
-The holiday is typically a good time to stock up on appliances, mattresses, bedding, and gardening supplies, according to experts in our Memorial Day shopping guide.
+Memorial Day is almost here, and many of our favorite brands and retailers are offering discounts sitewide, including bestsellers we love.
+The holiday is a good time to save on a new mattress, fresh sheets or off-season apparel, according to experts in our Memorial Day shopping guide.

-You can already find deals across many of these categories in addition to beauty and tech sales, including great discounts on iPads and Airpods, which we include in our list below.
-We’ll continue updating this list with new deals leading up to the holiday; keep in mind that stock and prices may change.
+As someone who frequently covers sales for shopping events like Black Friday, Cyber Monday and Labor Day, I know how to parse good deals from lackluster ones.
+I’m also a seasoned tech reporter who frequently tries and reviews headphones, TVs and other products often on sale.
+Below, we rounded up our favorite on-sale items across every major category.
+We’ll continue to update this list with new deals — prices and inventory may change throughout the weekend.

 The best Memorial Day 2024 deals to shop now